joniram/my-website/_posts/2023-06-22-MOSFET-simulator.md

     </script>
 </body>
 <br>

+<!--more-->

-The calculation follow those in Chapter 5 of Sedra and Smith, *Microelectronic Circuits* (2020).
+The calculations follow those in Chapter 5 of Sedra and Smith, *Microelectronic Circuits* (2020).
 The grey-shaded area in the left-hand plot marks the saturation region.

-<!--more-->

 Feel free to email me if you have any feedback on this!